-So yesterday, I had the priviledge of meeting a bunch of my online heroes in real life at the Social Mix 2012 conference in Toronto.
-And while stuff is fresh in my mind (okay not *fresh-fresh* after a *few* post conference beers), here are a few things still bouncing around the old coconut.
+So yesterday, store I had the priviledge of meeting a bunch of my online heroes in real life at the Social Mix 2012 conference in Toronto.
+And while stuff is fresh in my mind (okay not *fresh-fresh* after a *few* post conference beers), price here are a few things still bouncing around the old coconut.

 Stuff I learned at Social Mix 2012:

 - Danny Brown and his team at Jugnoo throw a mean conference – and on pretty short notice from what Jugnoovians Lindsay Bell and Hessie Jones tell me.
 They put together a top notch group of speakers with a great venue and a great cause to make one really memorable event.
-Congratulations to all, and to Hessie’s question: “should we do this again?”
+Congratulations to all, buy more about and to Hessie’s question: “should we do this again?”
 YES!

 - Danny has a great accent (“rogue with the brogue” they called him), but despite that handicap, he’s a brilliant communicator, and all-around great human.
 Imagine a heavy Scottish accent while Danny says awesome, off-the-kilt stuff like this:

 “I’m a marketer, so I’m greedy and spammy anyway.”
 Danny Brown

 - The biggest, and most pleasant, surprise of the day was Tim Burrows who manages social media for the Toronto Police Force.
 Yup.
 A cop.
 Talking social.
 And he’s a brilliant, self-deprecating speaker who demonstrates how focusing on your core brand values allows you to do your job better, respond to a crisis fast, and win back jaded hearts and minds for the forces of law and order.
 Deeply inspirational.